top of page

 Parenthood is humbling

-I made up with my dad in December.
+I made up with my dad.
 After 7 years of not speaking.

 I stopped talking to him around the time I got married.